B. University Student Conduct Code

 The University of Southern California is primarily an academic community.
 As such, the university seeks to maintain an optimal learning environment.
 To achieve this objective, the university exercises certain disciplinary and discretionary powers.
 It protects its educational environment by establishing and maintaining standards of conduct for its students as individuals and as groups.
 These standards reflect the very nature of an academic community and the need to preserve an effective educational environment.

 Activities of students may result in violation of law, and students who violate the law may incur penalties prescribed by civil authorities.
-However, the university reserves the right to review such incidents independent of action by civil authorities, recognizing that the university’s authority and its disciplinary process serve its educational mission and interest, a function separate from action by civil authorities.
+However, the university reserves the right to review such incidents independent of action by civil or criminal authorities, recognizing that the university’s authority and its disciplinary process serve its educational mission and interest, a function separate from action by civil or criminal authorities.

 The university’s function with reference to student conduct differs from the community’s function in method as well as scope.
 Recognizing its role in developing a sense of responsibility in students, the university uses admonition, example, counseling and guidance in addition to formal disciplinary proceedings.
 Every USC student is presumed to have sufficient maturity, intelligence and concern for the rights of others to help maintain the standards of the academic community.
 When a student’s behavior demonstrates otherwise, the university will consider disciplinary action as appropriate.